 - 1) Petition.
-A player may petition the ATP CEO, or his designee, for an entry protection when he is physically injured or has a documented medical illness and does not compete in any tennis event, including Special Events Exhibitions, for a minimum period of six (6) months.
-The written petition must be received within six (6) months after his last tournament and must provide medical documentation including a letter from a treating licensed physician confirming the injury or illness.
-Each petition shall be evaluated on a case by case basis by the ATP Medical Services Committee. - 2) Calculation and Use.
-The entry protection shall be a position in the Pepperstone ATP Rankings, as determined by the player's average Pepperstone ATP Rankings position during the first three (3) months\ after his last event played.
+A player may petition the ATP CEO, or his designee, for an entry protection when he is physically injured or has a documented medical illness, serves a compulsory military service, and does not compete in any tennis event, including Special Events - Exhibitions, for a minimum period of six (6) months.
+The written petition must be received within six (6) months after his last tournament and must provide medical documentation including a letter from a treating licensed physician confirming the injury or illness when applicable, or official documentation confirming the player eligibility under other scenarios covered in the rule.
+Each petition shall be evaluated on a case by case basis by the ATP Medical Services Committee for medical cases or ATP CEO/his designee for other applicable cases. - Calculation and Use.
+The entry protection shall be a position in the PIF ATP 2) Rankings, as determined by the player's average PIF ATP Rankings position during the first three (3) months\ after his last event played.
 The entry protection shall be for entry into the main draw or qualifying competition or for special exempt consideration.
 The entry protection shall not be used for seeding purposes or lucky loser consideration.